coderaiser/cloudcmd/HELP.md

 npm install cloudcmd -g
 ```

-Then start it again, clear cache of your browser and reload page.
+Then start it again and reload the page.

 Hot keys
 ---------------